 BEDDERS: The Clash were inspirational; we’d see them on the street in Camden and they rehearsed in Chalk Farm.
 It was absolutely fantastic.
 I used to go and see them a lot; they were a massive band for the way they mixed things up – and the reggae aspect, obviously, which was a really good thing, that cross of cultures that they were trying to do.

-MIKE: I agreed with the things that punk bands like the Sex Pistols were saying, I just didn’t think their music was very good.
-Most of that stuff was pretty shitty.
-One time we were rehearsing in Muswell Hill and Hasler brought along a copy of White Man In Hammersmith Palais by The Clash for a bit of inspiration, cos we were doing that sort of thing.
+MIKE: One time we were rehearsing in Muswell Hill and Hasler brought along a copy of White Man In Hammersmith Palais by The Clash for a bit of inspiration, cos we were doing that sort of thing.
 We even did a reggae version of Touch Me In The Morning by Diana Ross.

 SUGGS: A lot of our early set came from Lee and his big record collection.
 I’d also still go to the market and buy these old records that were just lying around.
 I just liked the way they sounded, like they were recorded in toilets, all out of tune, and the words were funny.
 We were really just playing it, ’cause no one else was, along with old rock ‘n’ roll standards.
 There were a few jukeboxes in some of the pubs that played some of those old records, plus because of the influx of people from Jamaica, you’d hear the more popular reggae records on the radio.
 Those records had always been there or thereabouts – it was kind of hanging in the air.
 You’d also hear ska at funfairs, where all the music was 10 or 15 years out of date.
 Although it was the 70s they were still playing some of that Prince Buster stuff from 1964 and 1965 because they couldn’t be bothered to buy any new records.
 And then at the youth club there’d be a pile of scratchy old records that would have been forgotten about, washed away by the tsunami of glam rock.
 Ian Dury was doing his own bits of ska and reggae with the Kilburns, so that fed into what we were doing too.
 So we really liked the music of Prince Buster and all that, we really liked dancing music, and we really liked pop music.
 We liked a bit of everything really, so we mixed it all up together.